25 Species of Animals in Cancun: Discover Mexico Wildlife

 4. Butterflies

-While visiting Cancun you will have the opportunity to observe a variety of colorful insects; including beautiful butterflies!
+While visiting Cancun, you will have the opportunity to observe a variety of colorful insects, including beautiful butterflies!
 Their vibrant colors, delicate wings, and graceful flight make them an incredible sight to behold.

 Sometimes they become a big distraction while you are driving in the countryside and find yourself in a yellow cloud of butterflies smashing against your windshield.
 Just make sure you slow down if that happens.